Geni-96/mediasoup-test/readme.md

 Media Layer -	Mediasoup
 Data Store	-   Redis (for room/call management)

-### 🧑‍💻 Usage

-1. Start the backend
-cd server
-npm install
-npm run start
-2. Start the frontend
-cd client
-npm install
-npm run start
-By default, the frontend runs on http://localhost:3000 and the backend on http://localhost:5001.
+### 🔧 Required Environment Variables

+Your app requires the following environment variables to connect to Redis:

+- `REDIS_HOST` – the hostname of your Redis server
+- `REDIS_PORT` – the port (usually 6379)
+- `REDIS_PASSWORD` – the password for authentication.

+You can define these in your environment or in a `.env` file.
 Make sure to run Redis locally or use a cloud Redis provider.
 All usernames within a room must be unique.

+### 🧑‍💻 Usage

+npm start
+By default, the app runs on http://localhost:5001.

 ### 📡 How It Works